On the existence of strong proof complexity generators: Introduction

 The $\tau$-formulas determined by this generator state circuit lower bounds for particular Boolean functions: $\tau(\tru_{s,k})_b \in \mbox{TAUT}$ iff the function with truth-table $b$ has circuit complexity bigger than $s$.
 This makes the formulas attractive but also hard to approach as we know very little about the size of general circuits.

-It is known that if a pps $P$ admits any pseudo-surjective function (cf. Section \ref{17.7.22a}) then $\tru_{s,k}$ is pseudo-surjective too (the rate of $s$ depends on the rate of lower bound for $P$ establishing the pseudo-surjectivity) and hence hard for $P$ as well, cf.\cite{Kra-dual} or \cite[Sec.30.1]{k2}.
-The first working conjecture above thus implies that the $\tau$-formulas determined by the truth table function are hard for EF.
-On the other hand, unless $\nee \cap co\nee \subseteq \pp/poly$, this generator cannot be hard for all proof systems\footnote{But to find a pps for which it is not hard is likely to be a hard task itself, cf.\cite[L.29.2.2]{k2}.} and hence it is not a good candidate for Conjecture \ref{conj}, cf. \cite[p.198]{k2}.
+It is known that the first working conjecture above implies that the $\tau$-formulas determined by the truth table function $\tru_{s,k}$ (with $s = 2^{\epsilon k}$ for any $0 < \epsilon < 1$) are hard for EF, cf. \cite{Kra-dual} or \cite[Sec.30.1]{k2}.
+On the other hand, unless $\nee \cap co\nee$ has size $s(k)$ circuits, the generator $\tru_{s,k}$ cannot be hard for all proof systems\footnote{But to find a pps for which it is not hard with any super-polynomial $s(k)$ is likely to be a hard task itself, cf. \cite[L.29.2.2]{k2}.} and hence it is not a good candidate for Conjecture \ref{conj}, cf. \cite[p.198]{k2}.

 Our second example follows \cite[Remark 6.1]{Kra-prfsearch} and concerns time-bounded Kolmogorov complexity.
 Recall that the complexity measure $K^t(w)$ is the minimal size of a program that prints $w$ in time at most $t(|w|)$, cf. Allender \cite{All}.
-The point is that a proof complexity generator with stretch $m \geq n + \omega(\log n)$ produces strings $w$ of $K^t$ complexity smaller than $m = |w|$.
-For example, if $g$ stretches $n$ bits to $m = 2n$ bits and runs in p-time $t(n)$ then for all size $m$ strings $w \in rng(g_n)$ and $n >> 0$:
+The point is that a proof complexity generator with stretch $m \geq n + \omega(1)$ produces strings $w$ of $K^t$ complexity smaller than $m = |w|$.
+For example, if $g$ stretches $n$ bits to $m = 2n$ bits and runs in p-time $t(2n)$ then for all size $m$ strings $w \in rng(g_n)$ and $n >> 0$:

 In fact, as discussed in \cite[6.1]{Kra-prfsearch}, for a fixed polynomial time $t(n)$ sufficient for the computation of $g$ one can consider the universal Turing machine $U^t$ underlying the definition of $K^t$ as a generator itself\footnote{A similar observation was made recently in Ren, Santhanam and Wang \cite{RSW}.}.
-Then for any pps $P$ simulating EF, if some $\tau(U^t)$-formulas have short $P$-proofs (e.g. by proving tautologies expressing the lower bound $K^t(w) \geq 2m/3$) so do some $\tau(g)$-formulas.
+Then for any pps $P$ simulating EF, if some $\tau(U^t)$-formulas have short $P$-proofs (e.g. by proving tautologies expressing the lower bound $K^t(w) \geq 2m/3$), so do some $\tau(g)$-formulas.
 That is, if there is any $g$ computable in time $t$ and hard for $P$ then $U^t$ must be hard as well.

-The paper is organize as follows.
-In Section \ref{17.7.22a} we consider the possibility to disprove (or at least to limit possible $g$ in) Conjecture \ref{conj} by finding a feasible way to witness that the complement of $rng(g)$ is not empty.
-This is complemented in Section \ref{8.7.22a} where we link possible limitation to the stretch $g$ can have to the task to prove lower bounds on time-bounded Kolmogorov complexity.
-We argue that known results imply that these approaches are not likely to work without proving first super-polynomial lower bounds for (uniform and non-uniform) computations.
+The paper is organized as follows.
+In Section \ref{17.7.22a} we consider the possibility of disproving (or at least of limiting possible $g$ in) Conjecture \ref{conj} by finding a feasible way to witness that the complement of $rng(g)$ is not empty.